-Have you wanted to enjoy baby smooth soles, free of dry skin and rough cuticles?
+Have you wanted to enjoy baby-smooth soles, free of dry skin and rough cuticles?
 Did the thought of tiny fish tickling your feet filling you with laughter make you want to take off your shoes and dive right in?
 The answer to this for many was an astounding yes as the first Dr. Fish pedicure spa opened in Virginia.
 Quickly, over five thousand happy feet had spa owners throughout the United States were looking to acquire the Garra Rufa fish and introduce this new exfoliation and skin healing treatment.
-The fish used by the spa are tiny toothless fresh water fish which have been used and studied for many years for the treatment of psoriasis.
-The procedure involves allowing the fish to nibble off the dead skin initially, followed by the standard procedure of pedicure.
+The fish used by the spa is tiny toothless freshwater fish that have been used and studied for many years for the treatment of Psoriasis.
+The procedure involves allowing the fish to nibble off the dead skin initially, followed by the standard process of pedicure.

 This no longer unique pedicure service is quite famous in Turkey and is popular all over Asia.
 Spa owners argue that the procedure is quite safe and hygienic as the fish are completely harmless and do not cause any infections.
 Overseas, this treatment is not only popular for pedicures, but many therapeutically use it for their entire body.

 The Garra Rufa Fish Pedicure started according to a story in the early 14th century in Turkey when two brothers found a hot spring in an open field that had small fish swimming in it.
 They jumped into the hot spring to take a closer look.
 To their surprise, the fish didn’t swim away but gathered around their feet and began to nibble their toes gently.
 The two brothers went to the hot spring every day.
 Amazingly, one of the brothers’ who suffered from beriberi began to recover gradually.
 The news spread like wildfire.
 More and more people came to this hot spring, enjoying the unique feeling and curing some of their skin diseases.